Vontei/notes/week03/03-exercises/js-dom-basics/README.md

 Make sense?
 Prepend another element.
 Once done, show an instructor.

+#### Traversing the DOM

+In the last section, you were introduced to DOM travelersal, which is simply the action of traveling up and down through the DOM in order to target a specific Node.

+Read about traversing the DOM [here](http://javascript.info/tutorial/traversing-dom).
+Once done, make sure you understand, conceptually, what the following methods do:

+1. `childNodes()` - targets all child nodes, returning a collection
+1. `firstChild()` - targets the first child node
+1. `lastChild()` - targets the last child node
+1. `parentNode()` - targets the parent node from the current node
+1. `nextSibling()` - targets the next node at the same level as the current node
+1. `previousSibling()` - targets the previous node at the same level as the current node

+Now, go back and experience with each in the console.

 ## Actives

 Now, you're on your own.
 Have some fun!